-The Loxton Wind Energy Facility 3 site is mapped as falling largely within the Eastern Upper Karoo vegetation type, with a small extent of Upper Karoo Hardeveld and Bushmanland Vloere present in the northeast of the site.
-However, the site verification and field assessment indicate that the extent of Upper Karoo Hardeveld is far greater than mapped and that the areas of Bushmanland Vloere are in fact more closely allied with the Southern Karoo Riviere vegetation type.
-These vegetation types have been impacted to a limited extent by transformation to date, and are classified as Least Threatened.
+The Loxton 1 WEF is mapped as falling primarily within the Eastern Upper Karoo vegetation type.
+However, the site verification and field assessment confirmed the presence of Upper Karoo Hardeveld and Southern Karoo Riviere within the site as well.
+All of these vegetation types have only been impacted to a limited extent by transformation, and are classified as Least Threatened.
 In terms of fauna, there are several listed fauna which occur in the area and which would potentially be impacted by the development.
-However, of these only the Karoo Dwarf Tortoise and Riverine Rabbit which are considered likely to be present.
-The habitats associated with these species have been mapped at a fine scale and included in the no-go layer for the development while the other sensitive features of the site including drainage lines, riparian areas and rocky hills habitat have been mapped as high or very high sensitivity and would not be impacted by turbine footprint areas.
-Some impact to these areas from limited amounts of overhead cabling or turbine access roads would occur and is considered acceptable.
+However, of these only the Karoo Dwarf Tortoise is considered likely to be present.
+The Riverine Rabbit is known from the area but was not confirmed from the site despite 12 weeks of camera trapping within areas of suitable habitat.
+The major sensitive features of the site including drainage lines, riparian areas and rocky hills habitat have been mapped as high or very high sensitivity and would not be impacted by turbine footprint areas.
+Some impact to these areas from limited amounts of overhead cabling or turbine access roads are considered acceptable.